AliceDeLorenci/Information-Bottleneck/README.md

 Modules:
 - dataset.py

         """
         Support methods and classes for loading and handling datasets.

         class CustomDataset: encapsulates a dataset with standard access to the data and targets.

         loadSyntheticData: load synthetic dataset used by Tishby et al. (2017).

         loadMNISTData: load MNIST dataset from torchvision.datasets.MNIST.

         buildDatasets: build training and test datasets from the given data and targets.

         buildDataLoader: build data loaders (train and test) for the given dataset.

         plotimg: plot gray scale image given as array.
         """

 - mi.py

         """
         This file contains the functions to compute the mutual information between the input data and the layer activations, I(X,T), and between the layer activations and the targets, I(T,Y), and to plot the information plane.

         get_label_distribution: compute the distribution of the labels in the dataset.

         get_distribution: compute the row distribution of the given array.

-    mi_xt_ty: compute mutual information (MI) between neural network inputs and layer activations, I(X,T), and between layer activations and targets, I(T, Y).
+        mi_xt_ty: compute mutual information (MI), using the binning estimator, between neural network inputs and layer activations, I(X,T), and between layer activations and targets, I(T, Y).

         compute_mi: load all activation data from folder and compute the mutual information.

         plot_info_plan: plot the given mutual information values for each layer and each epoch in the information plane.
         """

 - nn.py

         """
         This module contains the implementation of a simple feedforward neural network using PyTorch.

         class Network: implementation of a simple feedforward neural network using PyTorch.

         train: train the model for one epoch.

         test: evaluate the model on test set.

         save_activations: save the activations of the model for the given epoch and dataset.

+        save_weights: save the current weights of the model for the given epoch.
         """

 - setups.py

         """
         Contains the setup dictionaries for the different experiments.

         setup_lookup: returns the desired setup dictionary.
         """

 - utils.py

         """
         Utility functions for saving and loading data.

         save_setup: save the setup to a json file.

         load_setup: load the setup from a json file and convert lambda source code to lambda function.
         """

 Run experiments:
 - IB.ipynb: drafts